 - Some extremely early records of civilization have divulged that some of the earliest Babylonian-area currency were clay figures of livestock, representing the values of their respective models.

-- In Colonial Virginia, tobacco leaves were official currency.
+- In Colonial Virginia, tobacco leaves were official currency, considered one of the more consistent and reliable currency substitutes.
 Ministers' salaries were set in pounds of tobacco.
 The Parson's Cause happened when the government altered the exchange rate.

 - Guerima, a remote village in Colombia, uses cocaine (well, coca) as currency.